Don Robey: Involvement in music business

 In 1945 he opened the Bronze Peacock Dinner Club, where he soon began to promote dances.
 The Peacock featured stars such as Ruth Brown, Louis Jordan, Lionel Hampton, and T-Bone Walker, and also permitted illegal gambling.
 Houston historian Roger Wood described the club as "arguably the most sophisticated African American owned and operated nightclub in the south during the 1940s and 1950s.
 It hired only the most prestigious chefs and offered an extensive menu of fine food and drink.
 Its roomy stage hosted productions featuring the leading uptown musical acts of the era...
-It catered exclusively to an adult clientele with relatively exquisite tastes in music food and fashion... people with money to spend and a desire to do so in high style."
+It catered exclusively to an adult clientele with relatively exquisite tastes in music, food and fashion... people with money to spend and a desire to do so in high style."

 Robey became manager for blues singer Clarence "Gatemouth" Brown in 1947, setting up the Buffalo Booking Agency with Merritt and business manager Evelyn Johnson.
 Two years later, after Brown had failed to find commercial success with his recordings on the Aladdin label, Robey established Peacock Records, with Brown as his first artist.
-Although, according to Johnson, "Robey didn't know a record from a hubcap", he found success both with Brown and with other R&B artists, the biggest success coming with Big Mama Thornton's #1 hit "Hound Dog".
+Although, according to Johnson, "Robey didn't know a record from a hubcap", he found success both with Brown and with other R&B artists, the biggest success coming with Big Mama Thornton's number one hit, "Hound Dog".
 The label also provided Little Richard with his second recording contract, after he left RCA Camden.

 In 1952, Robey merged his Peacock label with Duke Records of Memphis, and Duke-Peacock was born.
 Robey took over full ownership of the label the following year, and closed down the Bronze Peacock club to turn it into a rehearsal and recording studio.
 Initially the Duke-Peacock company's biggest star was Johnny Ace, but after Ace's death the gap was filled by other musicians including Junior Parker, Bobby Bland, and Johnny Otis.
 Besides blues and R&B, Robey's label was responsible for issuing gospel music, with successful artistes such as the Dixie Hummingbirds, the Mighty Clouds of Joy, the Five Blind Boys of Mississippi, and the Swan Silvertones.
 Robey also started Back Beat, an R&B label that had hits with O. V. Wright and Roy Head.
 He later also acquired other labels including Sure Shot and Song Bird.